mattmassicotte/kernel-tutorial/tutorial-parts/1-grub.md

 I found it fairly frustrating to find my way around the [OSDEV wiki](http://wiki.osdev.org/Main_Page).
 So, I decided to take the things I've learned and turn them into a git-based tutorial.
 This is the first bit, getting some basic tooling installed, and booting a machine.
 This uses GRUB legacy, which is not the most recent build, nor does it support EFI - BIOS only.

-This all assumes you are running on OS X. If you are using Linux, I imagine you'll not have a hard time adapting this to your system.
+This all assumes you are running on macOS.
+If you are using Linux, I imagine you'll not have a hard time adapting this to your system.

 # Tooling